z3r07h/Mr-R0B0T-s03-ARG/Episodes/eps3.0_power-saver-mode.h/README.md

 Materialism and Greed are not my American Values..
 This seems almost like a cryptic crossword clue.
 Therefore if M&G != American Values - What does?
 'Values' here sticks out like a sore thumb, but what are American Values..
 HEX, RGB?
 Something else I bet

-Need to find someone (as Im lazy) to put the sound distortions noticed into an analyser to see if there's anything hidden there
+Need to find someone (as I'm lazy) to put the sound distortions noticed into an analyser to see if there's anything hidden there

 If we can get onto the MASTER (Tyrells) Machine at 10:29/10:30 perhaps we can get a connection from the slave machine (via rwwwshell).
 If so, the BIN file on their may be quite Easter Eggy